| ELECTRO MARKERS FAQ | ||

 General Questions:

-Q: Mechanical versus electronic, what's the deal?
+Q: Mechanical versus electronic, what's the difference?

 Q: What is the difference between an electronic marker and an electro-pneumatic one?